-As said before, the GED is modular, meaning you have the liberty to sit for each of the four GED modules separately but paper-based GED testing is a thing of the past.
+As said before, the GED is modular, meaning you have the liberty to sit for each of the four computer-based GED sub-exams (modules) separately.

-Keep in mind that the GED is a pretty difficult exam.
-The passing standards have been set in a way that over 40 percent of high school graduates would not pass the exam on the first try!
-So taking GED prep lessons to get well prepared is highly recommended.
+The GED is a pretty difficult exam.
+The passing standards have been set at a level that over 40 percent of high school graduates would not pass the exam on the first try!
+So taking GED prep lessons to get well-prepared is highly recommended.

-All across Hawaii you’ll find numerous GED prep locations that (often free) will get you all set, and your local library and book store can also provide you with decent preparation material.
+All across Hawaii, you’ll find numerous GED prep locations that will get you all set, often at no charge at all, and your local library and bookstore can also provide you with decent preparation material.

 Perhaps a better idea is to attend a well-structured online GED prep course, such as the premium online GED classes designed by Onsego.
 Online studying gives you lots of flexibility and, if you are motivated, requires less time.